Pediatric Dental Care in Mississauga

 If the pain doesn't subside, acetaminophen may be used.
 If such medications don't help, contact your dentist immediately.

-You can help your child prevent oral injuries by closely supervising them during play and not allowing the child to put foreign objects in the mouth.
+You can help your child prevent oral injuries by closely supervising them during play and not allowing your child to put foreign objects in their mouth.

 Hygiene & Prevention Services